 A large simulation study compared eGFR and eCrCl calculated from standardized creatinine values to each other and to gold-standard measurements of GFR.
 The results suggested that for the majority of patients and for most drugs tested, there was little difference in the drug dose that would be administered using either equation to estimate kidney function.2 Based on these and other considerations, we suggest the following:

 - Use of a single kidney function estimate to guide detection, evaluation, and management of chronic kidney disease (CKD) and drug dosing is likely to facilitate delivery of high-quality health care.

 - Utilize eGFR or eCrCl for drug dosing.

-- If using eGFR in very large or very small patients, multiply the reported eGFR by the estimated body surface area (BSA) in order to obtain eGFR in units of mL/min:
+If using eGFR in very large or very small patients, multiply the reported eGFR by the estimated body surface area (BSA) and divide by 1.73m2, in order to obtain eGFR in units of mL/min.

 Note: BSA can be obtained from a standard nomogram or can be calculated using equations such as3: